Special Offer

 You may also want to use the candidate summary as a preparation sheet for hiring managers.
 Reviewing strengths, potential gaps and suggested follow-up areas ahead of time can help your team focus interviews on the most relevant topics instead of revisiting information already collected.

-Use AI as support, not a substitute
+How should employers use AI as support, not a substitute?

 Indeed is committed to building and using AI responsibly.
 Smart Screening models are trained and audited for bias, while you remain in control of criteria, review outcomes and next steps throughout the hiring process.

+Smart Screening is designed to augment your decision-making, not replace it.
+Employers should review candidates who are flagged or have missing information to understand why gaps appear.
 In some cases, information may be missing because a resume is poorly formatted rather than because a candidate lacks a qualification.
 Using screening results alongside human recruiter judgment can help your team make more informed, balanced decisions.

-Frequently asked questions about Smart Screening
+FAQs about Indeed Smart Screening

-Is Smart Screening Free?
+Is Smart Screening free?

 No, You can purchase Smart Screening as a subscription.
 Your Indeed representative is best suited to assist you in purchasing and implementing Indeed Smart Screening into your recruiting workflow.

-What is required for me to purchase Smart Screening?
+What is required to purchase Smart Screening?

 In order to purchase Smart Screening, create or use an existing Indeed Employer account.
 The product works with a compatible ATS connection or Indeed Apply setup.
+Speak with your Indeed representative to get started.

 Can recruiters review and override AI recommendations?